OTTAWA APPEAL LAWYERS

 With our help, our clients have successfully appealed convictions for murder, manslaughter, attempted murder, robbery, domestic assault, sexual assault, drug trafficking, and impaired driving, among other offences.
 We succeed because of our attention to detail, creativity, and relentless work ethic.

 A fresh set of eyes?

-An appeal lawyer also brings a fresh set of eyes.
+A criminal appeal attorney also brings a fresh set of eyes.
 Trials are intense and stressful.
 Under the pressure of a trial, even very skilled trial lawyers can make a mistake or overlook an error.
-Bringing in an appeal lawyer is a chance to make a fresh start and take a look at your case from a new perspective.
+Bringing in a criminal appeal lawyer is a chance to make a fresh start and take a look at your case from a new perspective.

 Should I be worried about how my trial lawyer will feel if I bring in an appeal lawyer?

 Often clients are worried about offending their trial lawyer by consulting with an appeal lawyer before their case is over.
 Sometimes, clients are even worried that their trial lawyer will not work as hard to get them a favourable sentence if the client seeks a second opinion about an appeal.

 But there is no reason to worry.
 The best time to consult with a criminal appeals attorney is before you are sentenced.
 We are able to work collaboratively with your trial lawyer, and we find that trial lawyers are usually happy when a client retains an appeal lawyer.
 No one likes losing a case.
 When losses happen, most trial lawyers are relieved when their clients succeed on appeal.

 In addition, we can consult with you in complete confidentiality.
 If you’re uncomfortable with the idea of your trial lawyer knowing that you’re considering an appeal, your trial lawyer doesn’t have to know until your case is complete.